ton-community/ton-docs/docs/develop/howto/step-by-step.md

 ## 6. Uploading the external message to the test giver smart contract

-Now we can invoke the Lite Client, check the state of the test giver (if the sequence number has changed, our external message will fail), and then type
+Now we can invoke the Lite Client, check the state of the test giver (if the sequence number has changed, our external message will fail), and then type:

 ```bash
 > sendfile wallet-query.boc
 ```

-We will see some output:
+We will see the output:

 ```bash
 ... external message status is 1
 ```

 which means that the external message has been delivered to the collator pool.
-Afterward one of the collators might choose to include this external message in a block, creating a transaction for the test giver smart contract to process this external message.
+Afterwards, one of the collators might choose to include this external message in a block, creating a transaction for the test-giver smart contract to process this external message.
 We can check whether the state of the test giver has changed:

 ```bash
 > last
 > getaccount kf_8uRo6OBbQ97jCx2EIuKm8Wmt6Vb15-KsQHFLbKSMiYIny
 ```

 (If you forget to type `last`, you are likely to see the unchanged state of the test giver smart contract.)
-The resulting output would be:
+The resulting output will be:

 ```cpp
 got account state for -1 : FCB91A3A3816D0F7B8C2C76108B8A9BC5A6B7A55BD79F8AB101C52DB29232260 with respect to blocks (-1,8000000000000000,2240):18E6DA7707191E76C71EABBC5277650666B7E2CFA2AEF2CE607EAFE8657A3820:4EFA2540C5D1E4A1BA2B529EE0B65415DF46BFFBD27A8EB74C4C0E17770D03B1